emehrkay/gizmo/README.md

 ### About

 Gizmo starts and ends with Rexster.
-It is made up of model, mapper, query, request, response, and other object whose jobe is to convert pure Python to a Rexster string to be executed on a server.
+It is made up of model, mapper, query, request, response, and other objects whose job is to convert pure Python to a Rexster string to be executed on a server.

+Gizmo is a loose implementation of a [Data Mapper]().
+You have entites, mappers, and adapters (in the form of request objects).
+This means that the entity objects know nothing of storage, it cannot persist itself nor can it directly get more data than what was given to it.

 ### Gremlin